plone/training/testing/unittest.rst

 Excercise 1
 +++++++++++

-Try to create a new test and play with assertions (try also to make them fails, to see what happens).
+Try to create a new test and play with assertions (try also to make them fails, to see what happens and see traceback informations for debug).

 Excercise 2
 +++++++++++